 My life is surrounded by nature.
-It was not always that way, but with each life experience, I find that every year brings forth a turn that has led me to where I am today – living on a dead-end road as simply as I can.
+It wasn’t always that way, but with each life experience, I find that every year brings forth a turn that has led me to where I am today – living on a quiet road as simply as I can.

-Two decades ago my sister-in-law, Erin, traveled to Guatemala and was taught to weave by Mayan women.
+Over three decades ago, my sister-in-law traveled to Guatemala and was taught to weave by Mayan women.
 When Erin returned to Wisconsin, we spent an afternoon together where she shared with me a bag full of string, some weaving sticks, and impressive stories about her travels and the people that she had met.
-It was on that afternoon that I first learned to weave.
+It was on that afternoon, while wearing my patched and hand stitched, secondhand jeans, that I first learned to weave.

 Why Metal + Wool?
 A few years ago, when I was moving toward said master’s degree, I took a metals class and fell in love.
-Metalsmithing isn’t the primary focus of my work, but it finds its way into my pieces when needed – often times bringing the two together into one body of work.
+Metalsmithing isn’t the primary focus of my artistic practice, but finds its way into my pieces when inspired – oftentimes bringing the two together into one body of work .
 Wool was a given for me.
-It is the material that I most often design with and what keeps me warm in Wisconsin.
+It is one of the materials that I enjoy designing with and helps keep me warm in Wisconsin.
 So, began the brand, Metal + Wool.

 Artists Statement